Skip to main content

 Step 1: Run the build script

-To compile and build the desired packages, run the following commands in the development environment:
+To compile and build the desired packages, run the following command:

 bash onion_buildenv build_packages <PACKAGE_NAME>